FreeTymeKiyan/freetymekiyan.github.io/source/_posts/system_design/back-of-the-envelope-calculation.md

 ### Time Cost

 Jeff provided a brief table for the costs.
-This table is nice overall but some rows in it may be unclear.
+This table is lucid overall but some rows in it might be unclear.
 I will show the table first and try to explain those rows.

 #### Time Cost Table

-Numbers Everyone Should Know
+Table 1.1 Numbers Everyone Should Know

 |Basic Step|Time|
 |:---------|:--:|